hyperledger/indy-hipe/text/wire-messages/README.md

 However, that flow is arbitrary.
 Even so, some Wire Message hops are required:

-- 1 is the Sender Agent in this case and so must send the first message.
+- 1 is the Sender Agent in this case and so must send the first or original message.
-- 9 is the Domain Endpoint of Bob's domain and so must receive the message
+- 9 is the Domain Endpoint of Bob's domain and so must receive the message as a wire message
-- 4 is the Receiver in this case and so must receive the message.
+- 4 is the Receiver in this case and so must receive (and should be able to read) the first or original message.

 ## Wire Messages